msachi/kafka-streams-demo/README.md

 null	us
 ```

 So far so good!
-We can stop the console consumer and the application, and move on to the next section.
+We can stop the console consumer, the console producer and the application, and move on to the next section.

 ## 5. Counting words

 Let's now take a step further to add some "stateful" computations to the topology by counting the occurrence of the words split from the source text stream.

+### 5.1 Adding the logic

 Following similar steps as before, let's create another program based on the `LineSplit.java` class, named `WordCount.java`:

 ```java
 public class WordCount {